RohanGoyal37/TextUtils/README.md

 ## 🚀 Getting Started

-Follow these steps to set up TextUtils locally on your machine.
+Follow these steps to set up Textify locally on your machine.

 ### Prerequisites